federatedplatforms/FEDeRATED-BDI/README.md

 events of a node.
 The configuration includes:

 * eventType: unique key for an event
-* name: logical name of an event
+* name: the name of the event in the FEDeRATED ontology (part after the # https://ontology.tno.nl/logistics/federated/Event#)
 * rml: RML mapping file for the conversion of an incoming JSON event to RDF
 * shacl: SHACL shape for the validation of an incoming event

+For each eventType a call to the `/events` endpoint can be made to submit new events, see the section: Creating an event.

-Example configuration (see: application.properties):
+Example configuration:

 ```properties
 bdi.federated.event.types[0].eventType=federated.events.load-event.v1